vortexgpgpu/vortex_tutorials/Exercises/assignment6.md

 ### 2a: Counter for the number of unique prefetch requests to memory:

 The prefetch kernel that you used for Assignment 5 generates multiple prefetch requests to the same address.
-A unique prefetch request is the first request generated for that address and that to main memory.
+A unique prefetch request is the first request generated for that address that misses in the cache and goes to main memory.
+Any subsequent requests to the same address result in a cache hit.

 ### Hints
 - Use the `mreq_push` signal in `VX_bank.sv`.